langchain-ai/langchain/README.md

   - Install requirements with `pip install playwright`
 - *Wikipedia*:
   - Install requirements with `pip install wikipedia`
+- *Elasticsearch*:
+  - Install requirements with `pip install elasticsearch`
+- #FAISS*:
+  - Install requirements with `pip install faiss` for Python 3.7 and `pip install faiss-cpu` for Python 3.10+.

 ## 🚀 What can I do with this